eclipse/mosaic.website/content/docs/scenarios/create_a_new_scenario.md

 {{< button icon="download" type="primary" link="https://www.dcaiti.tu-berlin.de/research/simulation/download/" title="Download scenario-convert from DCAITI mirror" >}}

+1. Download `scenario-convert` via the link above
+2. Extract the `.zip` and go to the extracted folder
+3. To use the commands listed later, rename the extracted `scenario-convert-<version>.jar` (e.g. `scenario-convert-20.0`) into `scenario-convert`
+4. Move `scenario-convert` to an arbitrary location where you want to create your scenario

 `scenario-convert` will create a database, which is the basis for all map-related tasks performed by Eclipse MOSAIC (e.g. navigation, route calculation...).
 Based on a MOSAIC database, scenario-convert can export the data to SUMO-conform formats.